jplanari/BikeToolsAnalyzer/README.md

 📊 Performance Metrics

-*Power Analysis: Calculates Normalized Power (NP), Intensity Factor (IF), and Training Stress Score (TSS).
+-Power Analysis: Calculates Normalized Power (NP), Intensity Factor (IF), and Training Stress Score (TSS).
-*Power Curve: Generates a Mean Maximal Power (MMP) curve to analyze best efforts across durations.
+-Power Curve: Generates a Mean Maximal Power (MMP) curve to analyze best efforts across durations.
-*Heart Rate: Automatic LTHR estimation (Friel method) and Time-in-Zone distributions.
+-Heart Rate: Automatic LTHR estimation (Friel method) and Time-in-Zone distributions.

 💨 Aerodynamic Analysis (Beta)

-*CdA Estimation: Estimates your Coefficient of Drag * Area (CdA) by solving the equation of motion.
+-CdA Estimation: Estimates your Coefficient of Drag * Area (CdA) by solving the equation of motion.
-*Weather Integration: Automatically fetches historical Wind Speed, Wind Direction, Temperature, and Pressure from the Open-Meteo API for the exact time and location of your ride.
+-Weather Integration: Automatically fetches historical Wind Speed, Wind Direction, Temperature, and Pressure from the Open-Meteo API for the exact time and location of your ride.
-*Vector Math: Calculates "Air Speed" (vs Ground Speed) by computing the headwind/tailwind component relative to the rider's compass bearing.
+-Vector Math: Calculates "Air Speed" (vs Ground Speed) by computing the headwind/tailwind component relative to the rider's compass bearing.

 🏔️ Climb Detection